-Northern lights Birmingham tonight
+Northern lights in Birmingham tonight

 Kp 1 is well below the Kp 6-7 threshold needed for aurora to be visible from Birmingham.